the-chiefdom/Predict_Future_Sales/README.md

 # Predict Future Sales
 ---
 ### Overview
-This project offers retail stores a more efficient solution to their supply chain by identifying future sales of inventory.
+Harnessing the power of machine learning this project offers retail stores a more efficient solution to their supply chain by identifying future sales of inventory.
 Allowing retailers to act preemptively and avoid negative effects from a bull whip along the supply chain.

 ---
 ### Summary